- Off road parking

 - Washing machine

-A truly wonderful, one-bedroom first floor apartment in Rye, next to the River Brede with river views from the Juliet balcony.
+A truly wonderful, one-bedroom first floor apartment in Rye, next to the River Brede with tidal river views from the Juliet balcony.
 This Rye self-catering apartment offers guests superb accommodation in one of the most popular historic towns on the south coast.
-From the moment you step into this fabulous Rye apartment you will feel relaxed and pampered, with an attractive double bedroom inviting you to rest and unwind before stepping up into the light and airy open plan living area with the ever-changing views of the river and boats beneath your window.
+From the moment you step into this fabulous Rye apartment you will feel relaxed and pampered, with an attractive double bedroom inviting you to rest and unwind before stepping up into the light and airy open plan living area with the ever-changing views of the tidal river and boats beneath your window.
 The well-equipped, fitted kitchen has all you need to prepare meals from a light snack to a special dinner for two, and this apartment in Rye even boasts its own boat room!
 From this Rye apartment you can enjoy cycle rides, long country and riverside walks, or a day at the beach at Camber Sands.
 The medieval town of Rye, one of the Cinque Ports, has something for everyone.
 The town offers museums, a weekly market, quaint tea rooms, cobbled streets, art galleries and historic houses, plus it also hosts events and exhibitions throughout the year, from festivals to seafood weeks; all this and more can be found nearby, with the high street just a five-minute walk from this fabulous Sussex apartment.
 River View is perfect for a romantic getaway, or an excellent base for outdoor pursuit enthusiasts.

 All first floor.
 One king-size double bedroom (zip/link, can be twin on request).
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with sofa bed, electric fire and Juliet balcony.
 Separate lower ground floor storage/boat room.